A C++ template library for embedded applications

 C++ is a great language to use for embedded applications and templates are a powerful aspect of it.
 The standard library can offer a great deal of well tested functionality, but there are some parts that do not fit well with deterministic behaviour and limited resource requirements.
 These limitations usually preclude the use of dynamically allocated memory which means that the STL containers are unusable.

 What is needed is a template library where the user can declare the size, or maximum size of any object upfront.
-As most embedded compilers do not currently support the standard beyond C++ 03, it would also be nice to have access to some of the features introduced in the later library.
+As some embedded compilers do not currently support the standard beyond C++ 03, it would also be nice to have access to some of the features introduced in the later library.

 Summary